 David Berger represents plaintiffs in class actions with a special emphasis on data breach, privacy, and health care litigation.
-David has represented plaintiffs in complex lawsuits involving some of the nation’s largest retail and healthcare data breaches, including litigation against Adobe, Anthem, Home Depot, Experian, and Excellus BlueCross BlueShield, among others.
+He has represented data breach victims in some of the largest and most influential privacy cases, including litigation against Equifax, Anthem, Vizio, Adobe, Banner Health, and Excellus BlueCross BlueShield.
+David has repeatedly obtained record-breaking settlements on behalf of his clients, including in the Equifax and Anthem data breach cases, which set successive records for the largest data breach settlement in history.

 Key member of the litigation team representing interests of plaintiffs and putative class members following massive data breach of approximately 80 million personal records, including names, dates of birth, Social Security numbers, health care ID numbers, email and physical addresses, employment information, and income data.